 1 (709) 722-3123

+Whales and puffins.
+Trinity and Bonavista.
+Sea and sky.
 Join us to experience the world’s largest gathering of humpback whales and a fabulous diversity of marine wildlife.
 Small groups and giant landscapes are featured together with the historic streets of old St. John’s, the New World’s first city.
 These departures highlight many of the natural and cultural wonders of eastern Newfoundland and are all guaranteed to go.
-While we can never promise whales, these dates include the prime whale watching season (100 per cent viewing success 1994-2012).
+While we can never promise whales, these dates include the prime whale watching season (100 per cent viewing success 1994-2015).
 Most years we see the largest numbers and varieties of whales between late June and early August.
 The seabirds are thinning out by late July but everybody should see murres, puffins, razorbilled auks, gannets, eagles, moose, caribou, and many other species of wildlife.
-Since 1993 (except 1999, 2005, 2006, 2009, and 2011) everybody saw icebergs on our June and July trips.
-We are anticipating great icebergs for 2013!
+Since 1993 (except 1999, 2005, 2006, 2009, 2011, and 2013) everybody saw icebergs on our June and July trips.
+We are anticipating great icebergs for 2017!
 Guests also get to enjoy eastern Newfoundland’s museums, lighthouses, trails, wildflowers, songbirds, flavours, and local folks.
-The genuine Newfoundlanders and Labradorians we introduce to you are an especially memorable vacation highlight.
+We use warm and welcoming local hotels but the genuine Newfoundlanders and Labradorians we introduce our guests to will also be among your vacation highlights.

 A holiday where you choose the dates and leave the rest to us.
 May can be magic in eastern Newfoundland.
 The ocean is alive as millions of seabirds feed along the coast enjoying the bounty of the subarctic springtime.
 Nests are built, burrows are dug, and the coastline is abuzz with soaring gannets, colourful puffins and the first whales of the year.
 Most years we also enjoy giant Greenland icebergs likely calved from the same glacier as the iceberg that sank the Titanic.
 Newfoundland and Labrador provides easy access to the hemisphere’s largest icebergs.
 May is a time when the fishing communities come to life as boats head out for fresh lobster and other delicious local seafoods.
 This trip enjoys the comforts of olde St. John’s in the evening while providing three fun days of exploration and wildlife that features the highlights of the city and the countryside.
 Many guests use our May Magic program to explore the wonders of eastern Newfoundland on a tour where they often find themselves enjoying an exclusive excursion.
 We are delighted to provide these distinctive excursions as described but we also welcome inquiries from folks who want to customize this itinerary or the accommodations to match their own interests.

 Journey through time with us to learn about the birth of a continent and the death of an ocean.
 Walk in the footsteps of the New World’s first peoples and explore the home of the first Viking explorers.
 This exciting holiday starts and ends in Deer Lake, Newfoundland and explores the nature and geology of Gros Morne National Park — a United Nations (UNESCO) World Heritage Site.
 L’Anse aux Meadows, North America’s first authenticated Norse settlement and another UNESCO World Heritage Site joins Red Bay, the Labrador home to over 1,500 Basque whalers during the 1540s, as destination highlights you experience during this unique vacation.
-This Newfoundland and Labrador holiday also features the northern terminus of the Appalachian Mountains, an arctic lifestyle encounter at the Grenfell Interpretation Centre, lots of birds and wildlife, plus a short journey to the “centre of the earth.”
+In 2013 the Red Bay site became this holiday’s 3rd UNESCO World Heritage Site in recognition of how this 16th century enterprise shaped the history of Europe and the world.
+Your Newfoundland and Labrador holiday also features the northern terminus of the Appalachian Mountains, an arctic lifestyle encounter at the Grenfell Interpretation Centre, lots of birds and wildlife, plus a short journey to the “centre of the earth.”
 Enjoy Newfoundlanders, Labradorians, our culture, our distinctive food flavours, and our landscape on this unforgettable holiday.
-And you will help us celebrate the 1013th anniversary of the Vikings walking our shores.
+And you will help us remember the Norse who walked our shores and explored our coast over 10 centuries ago.

-For 2013 we are offering this exploratory excursion at the request of Newfoundland naturalist and photographer Mark Tsang.
+For 2017 we are offering this exploratory excursion for your preferred dates up to May 20, 2017.
+Enjoy the local knowledge of west coast naturalist and photographer Mark Tsang.
 This is Mark’s favorite time of the year.
 To the north there are icebergs drifting by.
 Birds of prey are establishing new territories and reclaiming old ones.
 There is usually snow in the mountains and the ptarmigan are somewhere between winter and breeding colours.
 Moose and caribou are walking the lowlands in great numbers.
-Their calves are harder to find as the mother’s are mindful of hunting bears, lynx, eagles, and coyotes.
-The first wildflowers and songbirds are in full colour in anticipation of a busy subarctic summer.
-The mountains of Gros Morne provide spectacular photographic opportunities during this season of magic, reawakening, and rejuvenation in late May on the Great Northern Peninsula of Newfoundland.
+Their first calves are harder to find as the mother’s are mindful of hunting bears, lynx, eagles, and coyotes.
+The first wildflowers and songbirds are beginning to show colour in anticipation of a busy subarctic summer.
+The mountains of Gros Morne provide spectacular photographic opportunities during this season of magic, reawakening, and rejuvenation in May on the Great Northern Peninsula of Newfoundland.
 This is a small-group vacation that lets us view fossils, mountains, and a dramatic, glacially scoured landscape as we travel the roads and trails of western and northern Newfoundland… enjoy the magic of May with Mark.